marcoax/maguttiSpatialBuilder/README.md

            ->get()
 ```

-or you want to find the closest point to you
+Find the closest point to you
 ```php
 Location::select(['id','lat','lng'])
            ->whitDistanceInMiles([9.5970498, 45.693161])